 Download and install Cisdem PDF Converter OCR.
 Open it on your computer.

 Add one or multiple PDFs or images by dragging and dropping.
 You can add both native and scanned PDFs.
-All common image formats are supported, such as BMP, PNG, JPG, GIF and TIFF.
+All common image formats are supported, such as BMP, PNG, JPG, and TIFF.

 There is a language dropdown list.
 Click it and select a language or a combination of multiple languages.